osanseviero/hackerllama/index.md

 ### Location

-I'm currently located in Zürich, but I've lived in Mexico 🇲🇽 for 12 years, Peru 🇵🇪 other 9 years, and Panama 🇵🇦.
+🇨🇭 Currently located in Zurich.
+🇲🇽 Lived in Mexico for 12 years.
+🇵🇪 Lived in Peru for 9 years.
+🇵🇦 Lived in Panama for 2 years.

 I also had the great opportunity of doing internships in Seattle and Mountain View.
 The rest of my time has been visiting my family 🇺🇾 🇨🇴 🇪🇸.

 ### Workshops given by me (many in Spanish)